 At Andrews, we have a proud heritage that is truly one of a kind.
 Our founder, Cecil Jackson Cole, not only set up globally renowned charities such as Age UK and Oxfam, but also transformed the way that business and charity are able to work together in harmony.

 For Jackson Cole, the purpose of his business was to make money to fund his charitable initiatives, which aimed to tackle poverty and housing issues on both a national and global scale.
-Before he died, he transferred the ownership of Andrews Property Group over to two charitable Trusts, The Christian Book Promotion Trust, known as Speaking Volumes and, our main shareholder, Andrews Charitable Trust.
+Before he died, he transferred the ownership of Andrews Property Group over to our shareholder, Andrews Charitable Trust.

 Our history is a proud one, and we are delighted to be continuing the work of our founder, adhering to his vision over 70 years after he initially pioneered it.
 Our social purpose is about far more than the sales and lets we are able to achieve within the walls of our branches, it’s about protecting the legacy of Andrews that has withstood the test of time for over 70 years already.

-We work with two charitable trusts, Speaking Volumes which has a 15% stake in Andrews, and Andrews Charitable Trust, which has the remaining 85%.
-A guaranteed proportion of our yearly profits go towards these shareholders, allowing them to continue the work they do on local, national and global scales.
+A guaranteed proportion of our yearly profits go towards our shareholder, Andrews Charitable Trust, allowing them to continue the work they do on local, national and global scales.

 Andrews Charitable Trust (ACT) is our main shareholder, and their focus is primarily on the difficult issues that surround housing and poverty nationally and globally.
 While a Christian charity, they are faith based not faith biased and support organisations of all faiths.

-ACT deliver their charitable support in 3 ways. [establish], Housing and Poverty and Christian Innovation Grants.
+ACT deliver their charitable support in 3 ways. [establish], Housing and Poverty and Christian Community Grants.

-In 2016, we launched our [establish] project, a 50 year initiative that would help to combine the expertise of the business and the charity to give back to our local communities.
-This enduring project aims to provide 50 homes over 50 years, working alongside local charities with the goal of providing homes to young people in need of housing.
+In 2016, we launched our [establish] project, an initiative that would help to combine the expertise of the business and the charity to give back to our local communities.
+This enduring project aims to provide homes, working alongside local charities with the goal of providing homes to young people in need of housing.

 This project has been described by one of our chosen charities as “an interwork project with accommodation included” and it indeed the aim of [establish] to offer support and guidance in the hope that the young people will be able to find work, either within Andrews or another industry, and eventually move on to become independent.
 We have already hired one resident from this project who now works for us as a financial adviser, with the hope of many more joining us in the future.